Woolfsky/startup/README.md

 ### Key features
 + Secure login through HTTPS
-+ Ability to add, organize, prioritize, and assign weights to tasks (i.e. how many Pomodoro sessions)
++ Task organization page
-+ Work session (Pomodoro) page with session timer
++ Work session (Pomodoro) page with session timer to work on those tasks
-+ Current habits and streaks page
 + Community page to post helpful tips and share accomplishments/streaks
 + Notifications when an item has been on a to-do list for a long time
 + Buttons with various functionalities